 The human body is made up of cells.
-The cells perform various functions such as nutrition, excretion, transport, and reproduction.
+The cells perform various activities such as nutrition, excretion, transport, and reproduction.
 They require energy to carry out these processes.
 This energy is provided by the food we eat.

 Also read: Respiration

-For more information on Why do we Respire?, visit Byju’s app.
+For more information on Why do we Respire?
+Visit BYJU’S app.